wengzf20/wengzf20.github.io/_projects/1_detonation_at_elevated_pressure.md

 ---
 layout: page
 title: Detonation wave at elevated pressure
-description: Focus on the initiation, structure and stability of gaseous detonation at high preassure where real gas effects are non-negligible.
+description: Focus on the initiation, structure and stability of gaseous detonation at high preassure where real gas effects are non-negligible ...
 img: assets/img/project_thumbnail/sootfoil.png
 importance: 1
 category: